nielsenamrose/wifi-coffee/README.md

 ## Future improvements

 As a future improvement I would like to show a total count of cups brewed.
-In order to count cups brewed using the web app and cups brewed using manual button presses, I will need to connect the wires from the manual brew button to a digital input via a level shifting circuit.
+The count should include cups brewed using the app and cups brewed by manually pressing the button on the machine.
+If the server can know when the machine is brewing, that would also allow the software to correctly handle the case, where brewing is initiated from the app but interrupted by a button press on the machine.